 There are no longer any statutory and nationally-applicable criteria which governing bodies must follow when taking pay progression decisions.
-All that the 2018 STPCD provides is that pay progression decisions should be based on appraisal outcomes and that the school pay policy should set the criteria to be achieved for progression.
+The 2019 STPCD provides is that pay progression decisions should be based on appraisal outcomes and that the school pay policy should set the criteria to be achieved for progression.

 Para 19.2 says that the governing body decides how pay progression will be determined, subject to the following requirements: